 For Forsberg, Devil's Advocate is almost a restart of his own career.
 The 38-year-old spent the past decade toiling away in the downtown party scene, first running other people's joints and then his own with the Ugly Mug.
 Keeping that quasi party bar afloat was no easy task.
 Forsberg led it through the smoking ban, the recession and the crossfire from nearby Karma last year.
 He's still in downtown, but far away from the club scene.

-"We all have to grow up sometime," he said.
+"We all have to grow up sometime," he told me.

 A menu full of meatballs seems to bring out the adolescent mind in all of us.
-Looking at the menu last Saturday night, a friend felt compelled to read a particular item aloud:
+Looking at the menu last Saturday night, a friend was compelled to read a particular item aloud:

 "A Bowl of Balls?!"

-Whatever combination you choose can then be applied to a solo ($3 slider), a double ($6 pretzel bun) or a triple ($9 hoagie).
+Whatever combination you dream up can then be applied to a solo ($3 slider), double ($6 pretzel bun) or triple ($9 hoagie).
 The latter two are served with fries or a small salad.
-Or just go to town on that Bowl of Balls ($10).
+Or just go to town on the aforementioned Bowl of Balls ($10).

 What if you don't want to eat like a caveman?
-Forsberg says those looking for a lighter meal should consider ordering a chicken and pesto meatball resting on a bed of arugula.
+Forsberg says those looking for a lighter meal should not run away in disgust.
+He suggests ordering a chicken and pesto meatball resting atop a bed of arugula.
 Match it with a glass of wine.
-He has 65 bottles to choose from and 20 by the glass.
+He has 65 bottles and 20 by the glass.